 Generally, a grade below a C is not acceptable for prerequisite courses

-Veterinary programs offers two equivalent degree options; the Doctor of Veterinary Medicine, or DVM and the Veterinary Medical Doctor, or VMD.
+Veterinary programs offer two equivalent degree options; the Doctor of Veterinary Medicine, or DVM, and the Veterinary Medical Doctor, or VMD.
 Although named differently, they are equivalent degrees.
+While having a love of animals is important, veterinarians must also enjoy working with people and have a deep interest in science.

 Aptitude Test and Admission

 Testing depends on the specific veterinary school to which you are applying, so be sure to look up the requirements.
-Most schools require you to complete the GRE, and a few accept the MCAT;.
+Most schools require you to complete the GRE.
 Application is made through a centralized service called VMCAS (Veterinary Medical College Application Service).

 - American Veterinary Medical Association